population-research/uganda-covid/response/wber_response.md

 FIES questions.
 Following Food and Agriculture Organization guidelines (see https://www.fao.org/3/i4830e/i4830e.pdf) this would also depend on checking the Rasch model infit statistics, to ensure it is valid.
-This would be slightly more standard than just taking the maximum across the eights FIES questions.
+This would be slightly more standard than just taking the maximum across the eight FIES questions.

+    **Response:** We appreciate the suggestion and, as mentioned above, we have moved to a three-level measure of food insecurity based on these references.
+    This makes the explanation of our results and comparison with the prior literature easier.
+    It also implies that our new measures have already been checked with the Rasch model infit statistics.

 2. The paper at various points refers to “unemployment”.
 Unemployment has a very clear definition, meaning someone who is not working (or not employed, more